Artahe

 Artaha (also spelled Artehe) is the name of an ancient goddess that was worshiped in Southern Gaul, in the region of Aquitania.
-She is a protector goddess that is thought to be associated with bears.
+She is a tutelary goddess that is thought to be associated with bears.

 The theonym is recorded in several inscriptions from Saint-Pé-d'Ardet, where there seems to have been a Gallo-Roman-era cult center for the god: